-Due to the intimate or passionate nature of domestic violence cases, in some cases the alleged victims and the accused will reconcile.
-However, an accuser cannot have the charges dropped merely because he or she refuses to cooperate with the prosecution.
+Due to the intimate or passionate nature of domestic brutality, in some cases, the alleged victim and the accused will reconcile.
+However, an accuser cannot have the charges dropped merely because they refuse to cooperate with the prosecution.

-A “no contact” provision often is used in Florida cases of domestic violence.
+A “no contact” provision is often used in Florida cases of domestic violence.
 This provision means that the accused can have no contact with the accuser.
-This can be complicated if the alleged victim decides to start contacting the accuser on their own volition.
+This can be complicated if the alleged victim decides to start contacting the accuser of their own volition.
 If this does occur, legal representation can step in to seek to get the “no contact” provision amended.

 Domestic Violence Injunctions in Florida

-Domestic violence cases often are closely tied with restraining orders and protective hearing cases.
-If a family member is a victim of family violence, stalking or harassment, he or she may file a petition for an injunction for protection against domestic violence.
+Domestic violence matters often are closely tied with restraining orders and protective hearing cases.
+For example, suppose a family member is a victim of family violence, stalking, or harassment.
+In that case, they may file a petition for an injunction for protection against domestic violence.
 In most cases, the victim files this document in family court.